Ways to Give

 Online giving by credit card

 At no additional cost, you could effectively double, or perhaps even triple, the impact of your gift.
 Many companies offer programs that match charitable contributions from their employees at rates as high as 2 to 1 or even 3 to 1.
-To find out if your company has a matching gift program, please enter your employer’s name below.

 If you find your employer in the database, request a matching gift form from your human resources department.
 Send the completed form, including gift information, to: